Jfeather4/QuickBid/README.md

 QuickBid project

-Very old project from when I was a kid.
+Old project from when I was younger.
 Will be reworked and made clean.